Why Tonkatsu Is So Delicious: Boutique Pork Brands in Japan

 “The feed affects the taste of the pork,” explains Masugi.
 Kinako Buta from Miyazaki feeds their pigs kinako, sweet roasted soy flour, and this makes their meat sweeter.
 In Nagano, Azumino Genki Buta augments their pig feed with lactic acid fermentation, which gives the resulting meat a clean, crisp flavor that’s perfect for summer.
 (The true tonkatsu connoisseur chooses their cut of meat partly based on the season!)

-Among Japan’s boutique pork brands, one growing international success story is Japan X, from the foot of Mount Zao in Miyagi prefecture, part of the Tohoku region.
-Japan X uses pigs with a high degree of Yorkshire in their bloodline, feeding them with custom-made high-quality feed that makes them ready for processing at 150 days instead of the usual 180.
+Among Japan’s boutique pork brands, one growing international success story is JAPAN X, from the foot of Mount Zao in Miyagi prefecture, part of the Tohoku region.
+JAPAN X uses pigs with a high degree of Yorkshire in their bloodline, feeding them with custom-made high-quality feed that makes them ready for processing at 150 days instead of the usual 180.
 These two factors make for exceptionally tender pork.
-Japan X is already exported to several countries around Asia, and continues to expand.
+JAPAN X is already exported to several countries around Asia, and continues to expand.

-Japan X pork is bred and raised on custom-ordered feed to be succulent and tender
+JAPAN X pork is bred and raised on custom-ordered feed to be succulent and tender

 Although Masugi does recommend savoring boutique pork tonkatsu teishoku-style, he’s a cheerful advocate for tonkatsu no matter how it’s served.
 “I’ll happily enjoy a tonkatsu sandwich from the convenience store,” he says.
 Katsu sando, as they are known for short, with juicy tonkatsu sandwiched between thick slices of bread, are among the many reasons Japanese convenience stores have devoted fans around the world.
 Masugi also enjoys a good katsu curry—Japanese-style curry and rice with sliced tonkatsu for extra heartiness—and the classic katsudon, with tonkatsu, sauteed onion, and egg simmered together in a sweetened dashi broth and served over rice, garnished with mitsuba (Japanese parsley) or pickled red ginger.